 You’ll need a MiniUSB cable to plug your detector into your computer.
 The detectors don’t come with one, but I wish they did.
 Most people have a spare one laying around the house, but in case you don’t, you can buy one here.

 Note: Some people are reporting that their computer is not able to see their detectors at all.
-If this is the case, try a different USB cables.
+If this is the case, try a different USB cable.
 Some work better than others.
+You need one that provides data information, not just power.

 Install the Drivers